law-breach-of-settlement-agreement | Rule 11 Agreement | Mediated Settlement Agreements | Release |

 contend otherwise.
 Rather, Ford asserts that it was entitled to conduct discovery and develop its

-defenses regarding Castillo’s breach of contract claim just as it would have been allowed to do for any
+defenses regarding Castillo’s breach of contract claim just as it would have been allowed to do for

-breach of contract claim.
+any breach of contract claim.
 We agree.

 Ford Motor Co. v.
 Castillo, No. 06-0875 (Tex.
 2009)(Johnson)

-(defendant entitled to opportunity to conduct discovery on affirmative defenses to breach of settlement claim
+(defendant entitled to opportunity to conduct discovery on affirmative defenses to

 based on improper juror conduct)(Ford given chance to show it was justified in backing out of settlement